Summer Undergraduate Research Assistants Program

 - Eligibility: Current Northwestern first-years, sophomores, and juniors.
 International student applicants must have an eligible F-1 visa.

 - Program dates: Runs for 10 weeks, typically starting the third week in June.
-(The program is flexible at the discretion of the faculty sponsor and students can negotiate starting dates, any time off, and ending dates.)
+Although the starting dates, time off, and ending dates are flexible at the discretion of the faculty sponsor and students, a start date earlier than the scheduled program start date must be communicated to and preapproved by IPR's administrative team.

 - Training: An informal course in statistical computing provides instructions on how to use web-based social science data archives and data services.
 The course will also provide a basic introduction to STATA and SPSS statistical packages.

-- The deadline for 2021 applications has now passed.
-Students are advised to apply as early as possible once applications are open, as faculty members can review applications at any time.
+Applications will open on February 1, 2023 at 9:00 a.m.
+Students are advised to apply as early as possible, as faculty members can review applications at any time.

 Selection criteria: Selection will be based on the student's record, the faculty member's proposed research, and the nature of work the student will do.